Astrocast

 OKAPI:Orbits monitors Astrocast's satellites

-This Space News was published on Wed, 22.02.2023 – 07:34 CET, covering OKAPI:Orbits
+Published on Wed, 22.02.2023 – 07:34 CET in Downstream, covering OKAPI:Orbits

 Space may be infinite, but the space around our home planet is not.
 The many existing and planned satellite constellations require close monitoring of the objects in orbit.
 In addition, space stations and satellites have to perform frequent corrective manoeuvres to avoid collisions.
 The Braunschweig-based NewSpace company OKAPI:Orbits now ensures that the constellation of the Swiss company Astrocast works reliably.